cmwetherell/GlassKraken/_posts/2020-02-10-What-we-know-so-far-about-NHL-Seattle.md

 # What do we know about the staff?

 The General Manager is Ron Francis.
-Theyve already hired a bunch of scouts in addition to some big hockey names like Dave Tippet, who is on board as a strategic advisor, but denied near the end of 2018 that he would be coaching the team.
+They've already hired a bunch of scouts in addition to some big hockey names like Dave Tippet, who is on board as a strategic advisor, but denied near the end of 2018 that he would be coaching the team.
 He seems like a leading candidate to be named the coach sometime late in 2020.
 That's pure speculation on my part!
 <br>